 Since cannabis is illegal under federal law, crossing international borders with it is illegal.
 When Canada legalized cannabis in late 2018, US border agents were quick to reassert this.
-While using cannabis in Canada may not get anyone detained, carrying cannabis to or from is a felony.
+Transporting cannabis in any form across the border by air or land remains prohibited While using cannabis in Canada may not get anyone detained, carrying cannabis to or from is a felony.
 Travelers who use cannabis abroad may face additional questioning.

-Crossing state lines by car is technically subject to these same rules, but penalties may depend on the status of cannabis in the destination state.
+Crossing state lines by car is subject to these same rules.
+Penalties may depend on the status of cannabis in the destination state.
 Law enforcement officials in non-legal states next to legal states will often stop vehicles with out-of-state plates.
 For example, law enforcement officers in Nebraska may be more likely to stop a car with Colorado plates.

-Driving between two states where cannabis is legal is less likely to cause problems, although it’s still prohibited.
-Travelers should be sure they have less than the legal limit.
-It’s always a good idea to check the limit in the destination state.
-In most legal states, people can travel with up to one ounce of cannabis in the car.
+Driving between two states where cannabis is legal is still prohibited, as mentioned above.
+Within most legal states, however, people can travel with up to one ounce of cannabis in the car.

-Drivers should always take precautions when traveling with cannabis, whether it’s a road-trip between two legal states or a short drive within the same state.
+Drivers should always take precautions when traveling with cannabis, whether it’s a multi-day tour of their state or a short drive to the beach.
 Never drive while under the influence of cannabis.
-CBD products are recommended for people who plan to operate a motor vehicle.

 Most of the states with legal cannabis have rules for storing cannabis while driving.
 It should be stored in a sealed container.
 The driver shouldn’t be able to access it.
 A good rule of thumb is to put cannabis in air-tight, sealed containers and store them in the trunk of the car.

 The most popular outdoor summertime activities in America include having a barbecue or picnic, going for a hike, and going to the beach.
-Camping, RVing and other activities are also part of some people’s summer vacation plans.
+Camping, RVing, and other activities have also exploded in popularity following the onset of the pandemic.

-It’s a good idea to check the rules ahead of time.
+It’s a good idea to check the rules of your destination ahead of time.
 National parks, for example, are under federal land.
 Although Death Valley and Joshua Tree National Parks are in California where cannabis is legal, it is still illegal to have cannabis in these parks.

 Cannabis use may not be permitted in state parks or other areas deemed “public spaces.”
 In most states where cannabis is legal, there are rules against public consumption.
 Use in a private campground or RV park might be considered public consumption.
 It’s best to research the cannabis policy of your destination.